andreamazza89/smrt-with-intel-edison/README.md

 1. `cd` into the project
 1. Install the dependencies with `npm install`

+#### Testing
+- Run `npm test` to run the test suite

+#### Server
+- Run `npm start` to start the server

 -----

-## Server
+## Usage
-1. Run `npm start` to start the server
+#### Mirror Display
-1. The mirror display can be accessed at [http://localhost:4001/mirror](http://localhost:4001/mirror)
+- The mirror display can be accessed at [http://localhost:4001/mirror](http://localhost:4001/mirror)
+- It should automatically refresh if the configuration changes

+#### Control Panel
-1. The control panel can be accessed at [http://localhost:4000](http://localhost:4000)
+- The control panel can be accessed at [http://localhost:4000](http://localhost:4000)

-## Testing
-1. Run `npm test` to run the test suite
+- Clicking the tick icon will toggle the widget enabled/disabled
+- Clicking the cog icon will expand a popup to configure an individual widget
+- The grid represents the layout of the mirror view.
+Widgets can be dragged and dropped to change position